anymod/guide/docs/examples/make-page-editable.md

 ```

 ::: tip
-Be sure you have added the Anymod script to the top of your page as well.
+Be sure you have added the AnyMod script to the top of your page as well.
 Learn more about setup [here](/examples/add-a-mod.html).
 :::

 ### 6. Reload your page - now it's editable

-Your page should look the same as before, but now you can see a pencil on the right side of the page whenever you're logged into Anymod.
+Your page should look the same as before, but now you can see a pencil on the right side of the page whenever you're logged into AnyMod.

 Click the pencil and then select your mod to make live edits directly from your page.

 <img src="https://res.cloudinary.com/component/image/upload/c_scale,w_1200/v1534437796/editable-05_xtsof6.png">

 ::: tip
-The editor pencil will show on your web page whenever you're logged in to Anymod.
+The editor pencil will show on your web page whenever you're logged in to AnyMod.
 It won't show for your site visitors.

-To allow others to make edits, you can either add them to the project on Anymod, or you can [create a draft](/examples/create-a-draft.html) and send them the link to make edits.
+To allow others to make edits, you can either add them to the project on AnyMod, or you can [create a draft](/examples/create-a-draft.html) and send them the link to make edits.
 :::